ikkear99/ikkear99/README.md

 - 👋 Hi, I’m DuyDien
 - 👀 I’m interested in the field of AI, Machine Learning, and Deep Learning.
-- 🌱 I used to working at BAP at BAP Software
 - ⛄ I currently working at D-soft
 - 📫 Reach me at dientd1703@gmail.com